Structure formation in a mixed dark matter model with decaying sterile neutrino: the 3.5 keV X-ray line and the Galactic substructure: Linear and non-linear evolution

 \subsection{Linear growth}

-We consider models in which DM consists of NRP sterile neutrino and some cold and stable particles.
-Free-streaming of the NRP sterile neutrino suppresses growth of the matter density perturbation.
-As discussed in section \ref{sec:neutrino}, the ratio of the sterile neutrino (warm component) to the whole DM mass is $r_{\rm warm} \simeq 0.20^{+0.40}_{-0.10}$ when the mixing angle takes a value of $\sin^{2}(2\theta) \simeq 0.30^{+0.65}_{-0.13} \times 10^{-9}$.
-Then radiative decay of the sterile neutrino can explain the X-ray anomaly around $3.5$\,keV reported in recent XMM Newton and Chandra observations.
+We consider models in which DM consists of the NRP sterile neutrino and some cold and stable particles.
+Free-streaming of the NRP sterile neutrino suppresses growth of the matter density fluctuation.
+As discussed in section\,\ref{sec:neutrino}, the ratio of the sterile neutrino (warm component) to the whole DM mass density is $r_{\rm warm} \simeq 0.2\text{--}0.6$ when the mixing angle is $\sin^{2}(2\theta) \simeq 3 \text{--} 9\times 10^{-10}$.
+Then the radiative decay of the sterile neutrino can explain the X-ray anomaly around $3.5$\,keV reported in the recent XMM Newton and Chandra observations.
 We focus on the two models with $r_{\rm warm} = 0.25$ and $r_{\rm warm} = 0.50$, respectively.

-For comparison, we calculate the evolution of the matter density fluctuations in the CDM model, the MDM models discussed above, and a WDM model with thermal relic mass $m_{\rm WDM} = 2.4\,{\rm keV}$.
-We use the public code \verb|CAMB|\,\cite{Lewis2000} with suitable modification.
-In order to take the effect of free-streaming of DM particles into account, we use the covariant multipole perturbation method\,\cite{Ma1995, Lewis2002}.
-Technically, the Fermi-Dirac distribution of the massive neutrino is replaced with the momentum distribution of the NRP sterile neutrino for the MDM models.
-For our WDM model (for comparison), the WDM particles follow the Fermi-Dirac distribution.
-We adopt cosmological parameters of WMAP+BAO+$H_0$ Mean in ref.\,\cite{Komatsu2011}; $100\Omega_{\rm b} h^2 = 2.255$, $\Omega_{\rm CDM} h^2 = 0.1126$, $\Omega_\Lambda = 0.725$, $n_{\rm s} = 0.968$, $\tau = 0.088$, $\Delta_\mathcal{R}^2(k_0) = 2.430 \times 10^{-9}$, $h=0.70$.
-Note that in our MDM models and the WDM model we replace the energy density of CDM $\Omega_{\rm CDM} h^2$ by the energy density of the total DM.
+For comparison, we calculate the evolution of the matter density fluctuations in the CDM model and a WDM model with the thermal relic mass $m_{\rm WDM} = 2.4\,{\rm keV}$ in addition to the MDM models discussed above.
+We use the public code \verb|CAMB|\,\cite{Lewis2000} with suitable modification, through which NRP sterile neutrino is incorporated.
+Details of the modification are as follows.
+In order to take the effect of free-streaming of DM particles into account, we use the method developed for the massive neutrino\,\cite{Ma1995, Lewis2002}.
+In the WDM model, the WDM particles follow the Fermi-Dirac distribution.
+In the MDM models, the Fermi-Dirac distribution of the massive neutrino is replaced by the momentum distribution of the NRP sterile neutrino (see the previous section).
+We adopt cosmological parameters of WMAP+BAO+$H_0$ Mean in ref.\,\cite{Komatsu2011}: $100\Omega_{\rm b} h^2 = 2.255$, $\Omega_{\rm CDM} h^2 = 0.1126$, $\Omega_\Lambda = 0.725$, $n_{\rm s} = 0.968$, $\tau = 0.088$, $\Delta_\mathcal{R}^2(k_0) = 2.430 \times 10^{-9}$, $h=0.70$.
+We set the energy density of the CDM + WDM to be $0.1126$.